Bollywood celebs and their gender bending wardrobes

-The rules of dressing seem to have changed as Bollywood beauties bet on the dead butch look and the men add a feminine touch to their sartorial choices
+Rules of dressing seem to have changed as Bollywood beauties bet on the dead butch look and the men add a feminine touch to fashion choices

 Gone are the days when there was a clear demarcation of what was considered feminine clothing, and what was butch.
 Though a woman experimenting with 'masculine' clothes is hardly new, there seems to be an uprising of sorts in the arena of men's fashion too.
 We recently saw Alia Bhatt showing off her feisty dance moves donning a moustache and tuxedo in the Gulaabo song from Shaandaar.
 Before that, we had Ranveer Singh walking into media events sporting floral prints galore. hitlist takes a cue from some fashion forward Bollywood celebs who have successfully shattered stereotypes by togging up in gender-neutral clothing...